 For family members from newborn and upwards, Nyal Gentle Relief Saline Nasal Spray gently and naturally clears congestion.
 It can help with clearing blocked noses and washing away allergens, dust, and pollen, and is gentle enough for everyday use.

 For relief of nasal congestion due to colds or flu, allergy, hayfever and blocked sinuses, try Nyal Decongestant Nasal Spray – it contains the decongestant phenylephrine to help relieve the symptoms of sinus congestion.
-If you or your family are looking for relief both day and night then Nyal Sinus Relief Day/Night Tablets have you covered with ingredients traditionally used in Western herbal medicine to help relieve symptoms of nasal congestion, inflammation, runny nose, sinus pain and fever.
+Nyal Nasal Decongestant tablets provide relief for you or your family members seeking temporary relief from symptoms of sinus and nasal congestion.
+It is designed to provide temporary relief from symptoms of sinus and nasal congestion caused by hayfever, seasonal and perennial allergic rhinitis, sinusitis, as well as colds and flu.

 Common signs of sinus congestion include facial congestion, pain and a runny nose.